ecmwf/metview-docs/docs/confluence/tutorials/flexpart/forward/index.rst

 **************

 The input data is already prepared for you and is located in folder 'Data'.
-You will find a `FLEXPART Prepare -old <https://confluence.ecmwf.int/display/METV/FLEXPART+Prepare+-old>`_ icon that was used to generate the data in folder 'Prepare'.
+You will find a :ref:`FLEXPART Prepare <flexpart_prepare_icon>` icon that was used to generate the data in folder 'Prepare'.
 The corresponding macro code can also be found there.

 You do not need to run the data preparation.